-What is your home sitting on?
-The simple answer is “the ground”.
+What’s beneath your home?
+The simple answer is “the ground.”
 However, the real answer is a bit more complicated than that.

 How Water Affects Soil and Your Foundation

-- Water passes through sandy soils rather than being absorbed, making them very stable.
+• Water passes through sandy soils rather than being absorbed, making them more predictable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.

-- Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
-Unfortunately, sandy soils are less commonly found than other more problematic soil types.
+• Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.

-- When clay soils dry out, they shrink and crack, leaving gaps around a house where water from the next storm can penetrate easily and deeply to repeat the expansion cycle.
-Clay-rich soils usually cause more foundation damage by expanding than by contracting.
+• When clay soils dry out, they shrink and crack, leaving gaps around a house where water from the next storm can penetrate easily and repeat the expansion cycle.
+Clay-rich soils can cause more foundation damage by expanding than by contracting.

 Sandy Loam Soils

-- The primary concern with foundations built on loamy soils is erosion.
-When soils underneath your foundation erode, they may begin to be inappropriate strata for sustaining the weight of a foundation and home structure.
+• The primary concern with foundations built on loamy soils is erosion.
+When soils underneath your foundation erode, they are less able to sustain the weight of a foundation.

 Because of the constant cycle of wet and dry periods that occur as the weather changes, certain types of soil can expand and contract indefinitely, subjecting your foundation to settling or expansive stresses that often cause damage.